unnits/bankid-php-client/docs/developer_guide.md

 # Developer guide

 Thank you for your intention of contributing to this project.
-Following paragraphs will work you through all the necessary steps you need to take in order to start developing this library
+Following paragraphs will walk you through all the necessary steps you need to take in order to start developing this library.

 ## TL;DR